anju0422/anju0422/README.md

 Prior to my data-focused roles, I worked as a Business Analyst Intern.
 During this internship, I honed my skills in SQL, Excel, and Power BI, specializing in data cleaning, Excel report generation, Power BI dashboard development, and writing complex SQL queries.

-Let's connect and explore opportunities for collaboration in the fascinating realm of data analysis and business intelligence.

-- 💬 Ask me about **SQL, Excel, Power BI, Python**

-- 📫 How to reach me **sainianju741@gmail.com**

 ## Projects